The Story of Your Job!

 - Work that is geared to support the monastic community

 - Work that helps teach a person about grace/potential

 - Work that helps to teach a person how to release attachments

 - Work that can be considered towards the divine

-It is possible to take these elements and apply them to a work place.
-It must be stressed that in part the definition of how 1 – 4 will vary from person to person and from religion to religion.
+It is possible to take these elements and apply them to the workplace.
+It must be stressed that the definition of how 1 – 4 will vary from person to person and from religion to religion.

 Lets look at this from a Taoist perspective.

-#1) In any job I performed over the last 30 years my first priority was always towards the making sure my coworkers were in good spirits and able to connect to each other in a meaningful manner.
-As a result in most of the jobs I took, I always worked also quietly to my Taoist principles.
-Helping my co workers find the strength to make it through absurd tasks or teaching how to bind together as a family to help transcend the work experience into something that was enjoyable, since it became a community effort.
+#1) In any job I performed over the last 30 years, my priority was always towards the making sure my coworkers were in good spirits and able to connect in a meaningful manner.
+As a result, in most of the jobs I took, I always worked also quietly to my Taoist principles.
+Helping my coworkers find the strength to make it through absurd tasks or teaching how to bind together as a family to help transcend the work experience into something enjoyable, since it became a community effort.
 To play in humor and show potential, to flow around obstacles and instead show how together we are indeed a larger unity.
 To show it wasn’t just about the job (the destination of the product) but rather even more about the community, and as a whole how together we created something and what gets created is a reflection of us.
 To take the time to reflect and use the work itself to help each other succeed in our larger life.